Oh my goodness. I love this recipe. I love this recipe so much. SO MUCH. SO. VERY.MUCH. Have I mentioned that I love this recipe?

 - 1 cup (113 grams) white rice flour

 - 1/2 cup (57 grams) sweet rice flour

 - 1/4 teaspoon xanthan gum

 - 1 teaspoon vanilla extract

 - For Serving

-- In a medium bowl, whisk together dry ingredients.
-In a small bowl, whisk together wet ingredients.
+In a medium bowl, whisk together white rice flour, cornstarch, sweet rice flour, granulated sugar, baking powder, salt, and xanthan gum.
+In a small bowl, whisk together eggs, milk, vegetable oil, and vanilla extract.
 Pour the wet ingredients over the dry ingredients and whisk until smooth.

 - Lightly oil a flat griddle pan.
 Heat griddle over medium-high heat.
 Pour batter, approximately 1/4 cup, onto griddle.
 Batter should "sizzle" when it hits the pan.

 - Cook for approximately 3 minutes.
 Flip pancakes when bubbles appear all over the surface of the pancake and begin to pop.
 The pancake should begin to look almost dry.
 Flip and cook another 1-1 1/2 minutes.

 - Serve with butter and syrup, if desired.